An inhomogeneous most likely path formalism for proton computed tomography

-The above procedure was repeated for an inhomogeneous 20 cm cube (labelled \emph{Slab A} in \Fig{ \ref{geometries}}(a)) consisting of 2 cm of water, 7 cm of cranium bone, 2 cm of cortical bone, another 7 cm of cranium bone and another 2 cm of water (in this order).
+The above procedure was repeated for a 20 cm inhomogeneous cube consisting of 2 cm of water, 7 cm of cranium bone, 2 cm of cortical bone, another 7 cm of cranium bone and another 2 cm of water (in this order).
 Nominal beam energies of 230, 225, 220, 215 and 210 MeV were tested to investigate the robustness of MLP$_\mathrm{x}$ and MLP$_\mathrm{H2O}$ as the overall likelihood of scattering is increased as a result of decreasing the beam energy.
-Finally, the procedure was repeated for a inhomogeneous 20 cm cube that better represents human anatomy in the base of skull (labelled \emph{Slab B} in \Fig{ \ref{geometries}}(b)), consisting of 1 cm of water, 1 cm of cranium bone, 6 cm of water, another 1 cm of cranium bone, a 2 cm air cavity, another 1 cm of cranium bone, another 6 cm of water, another 1 cm of cranium bone and another 1 cm of water (in this order).
-A nominal beam energy of 190 MeV was chosen.

 Implementation of MLP${_\mathrm{H2O}}$ for beam energies other than 200 MeV requires recalculation of the fifth order polynomial for the energy factor, $\beta^{-2}p^{-2}$, as detailed by Schulte \emph{et al.} \citep{penfoldMLP}.
-The average proton energy was recorded at 5 mm increments in the 20 cm water cube for each nominal beam energy.
-The calculated energy factors are shown in \Fig{ \ref{energyfac}}.
+The average proton energy was recorded at 5 mm increments in the 20 cm water cube for each nominal beam energy, which was then used to calculate the energy factors.